 Product images for Google shopping is an undervalued ranking factoring.
 The ability to add up to 10 additional images for each SKU can help your brand rank across different Google shopping placements.

 We have talked about your product titles and product descriptions helping you rank in Google shopping.
-A lot of marketers focus on these two areas in their shopping feed and for good reason.
-Beyond your product’s price, it is the two biggest areas that can help your shopping ads get impressions.
+A lot of marketers focus on these two areas in their shopping feed and beyond your product’s price, the two biggest areas that can help your shopping ads get impressions are product title and product description.

 Additional Product Images